litakerdc/Infrastruct/README.md

 ![Image](https://imgur.com/61Lx7ut.png)

-Step 4: Open the project in Xcode, choose your desired simulator and click on "Run".
+Step 4: Open the project in Xcode, and click on the Play/Run button in the top left.

 NOTE: Building Infrastruct on a device for the first time will take a few minutes.